swlaschin/fsharpforfunandprofit.com/learning-fsharp/index.md

 * Don't use `for` loops or `if-then-else`.
 Use pattern matching for testing booleans and recursing through lists.
 * Don't use "dot notation".
 Instead of "dotting into" objects, try to use functions for everything.
 That is, write `String.length "hello"` rather than `"hello".Length`.
 It might seem like extra work, but this way of working is essential when using pipes and higher order functions like `List.map`.
 And don't write your own methods either!
 See [this post for details](/posts/type-extensions/#downsides-of-methods).
 * As a corollary, don't create classes.
 Use only the pure F# types such as tuples, records and unions.
 * Don't use the debugger.
 If you have relied on the debugger to find and fix incorrect code, you will get a nasty shock.
 In F#, you will probably not get that far, because the compiler is so much stricter in many ways.
-And of course, there is no tool to “debug” the compiler and step through its processing.
+And of course, there is no tool to "debug" the compiler and step through its processing.
 The best tool for debugging compiler errors is your brain, and F# forces you to use it!

 On the other hand: